Instance discovery and auto record creation is supported for Apache Web Server, IBM WebSphere App Server, JBoss Server, Tomcat Server and Oracle.

 Create an Oracle system record template and enter the login credentials you want to use for Oracle system created records.
 In the next step you'll create an option profile for instance discovery, and choose the Oracle system record template name.
 The template will be linked automatically to the system created records created as a result of the discovery scan.
 (Note that you must complete this step before you'll be able to enable instance discovery for Oracle in the option profile.)

-To create this template, go to Scans > Authentication > New > Oracle System Record Templates.
+To create this template, go to Scans > Authentication > New > System Record Templates > Oracle System Record Template.
 Once saved, your Oracle system record template will be listed on the Authentication tab with your authentication records.
 Learn more

 You'll need to create 2 option profiles.
 One profile for instance discovery and record creation, and one profile for using system created records for compliance assessments.
 These options cannot be selected in the same profile.